Branston Community Academy: Secondary modern school

 Building started in 1955, and it was partly opened in January 1957 as Branston County Secondary Modern.
 It was built by Bosworth & Wakeford of South Parade, Grantham.
 It was officially opened by the Earl of Ancaster, the Lord Lieutenant, on Friday 5 July 1957.

 By 1959 around 350 pupils were enrolled.
 The name was shortened to Branston County Secondary School in 1968, and to Branston School in 1970.
 The headteacher was Mr L Kellett, the school was nine acres and cost £99,133, the furniture cost £11,300.

 Comprehensive

 The name was changed to Branston School and Community College in 1972, and later shortened to Branston Community College.

-The original school consisted of a central block of classrooms, which included a dining hall on the ground floor, and a gymnasium.
-Woodwork and metalwork workshops were built nearby, while sports changing rooms and greenhouses were at the back.
+The original school consisted of a Main block of classrooms (Current maths block), as well as other areas including a dining hall on the ground floor, a gymnasium, sports changing rooms, and a stage (Concert hall).
+Woodwork and metalwork workshops (Current Design technology block) were built nearby.
+The school greenhouses and changing rooms were at the back of the site.
 The school for many years ran a house system based on royal houses, with allocated colours: Tudor (yellow), Lancaster (red), Windsor (green), Stuart (blue), York (white) and Hanover (orange).
-This system has since ended.

-Classroom space expanded through increased pupil numbers.
-A new library and office accommodation block, sports complex, swimming pool, fitness centre, youth wing, sixth form unit, science and language block and house rooms have been added over the years.
+This system has since ended and been replaced by a house system now rarely used, only used for sporting events: Titans, Trojans, Spartans.
+House rooms have also since been turned into year rooms to provide students with an indoor area at break and lunchtimes.
+However, in 2022 the House System was phased out at the same time that they stopped Sports Day.